datajoint/otumat/README.md

 - How many users are actually using my Python package?
 - How often are they using my Python package?
 - Which features/methods are most used and which ones are less interesting to the community?
 - Is there a better alternative to track and measure usage data than using anonymous download data available from PyPi's download logs in Google BigQuery?
-See [here](https://packaging.python.org/guides/analyzing-pypi-package-downloads/#background) for more details on this
+See [Analyzing PyPI Package Download](https://packaging.python.org/guides/analyzing-pypi-package-downloads/#background) for more details on this

 Since a reasonable solution could not be found, I introduced this feature that provides the mechanism and building blocks to have usage tracking data as granular as you need it.